 - Our Trustees conduct annual self-evaluations and participate in orientation and continuing education programs.

-- Our Code of Business Conduct and Ethics includes an anti-nepotism policy whereby we will not hire, whether as an employee, independent contractor or other business relation, the family member of any Trustee, officer or employee.
+- Our Code of Business Conduct and Ethics includes an anti-nepotism policy whereby we will not hire, whether as an associate, independent contractor or other business relation, the family member of any Trustee, officer or associate.

 - Shareholders have the power to amend or repeal any provision of our Bylaws or make new Bylaws.

 - Our Board’s Compensation and Human Capital Committee works with independent consultants to conduct annual compensation reviews for our key executives and independent, non-associate Trustees.
 Each executive’s compensation plan is primarily based on reaching specific performance metrics that are tied to our success.
 We annually submit “say-on-pay” advisory votes for shareholder consideration and vote.
 This committee is also engaged in oversight of our human capital management, including the attraction, motivation, development and retention of associates.
 The committee is comprised of four independent Trustees.

 - Our Board’s Nominating/Company Governance Committee is responsible for the effective composition and operation of our Board, including structure, membership, and refreshment.
 This committee is comprised of four independent Trustees who play an active role in managing corporate governance and reputation risk.

 - Our Board’s Audit Committee oversees the integrity of our financial statements and compliance with legal and regulatory requirements.
 This committee selects and oversees our independent registered public accounting firm.
 It is comprised of four independent Trustees, three of which qualify as financial experts.

 - Our Board’s Finance Committee reviews, approves and provides guidance regarding our financial policies, capital raising strategies, capital structure, external financing sources, investments in marketable securities and rating agencies.
 This committee is comprised of three independent Trustees.